michen00/multilingual_speech_valence_classification_datasets/DATA.md

 Each dataset was created with different methods, but they share common features that make them suitable for this project:
 1. Public or free-use non-commercial access.
-1. An audio file per record of natural human speech.
+1. Audio data per record of natural human speech at the word or utterance level from a single speaker.
 These were variously obtained from participant elicitation [#], trained actors [#], or television media samples [#].
 Some were also associated with video content (not used for this project) [#].
 1. A valence classification of either positive, negative, or neutral per record.
 Each dataset utilized some kind(s) of human verification for these labels.
 Some were accompanied by intensity ratings [#] or categorical emotion labels [#]; these features were not used for this project.
 1. Demonstrated academic or practical application in some context (e.g., conference or journal publication, Kaggle, etc.).
 1. Gender for all samples?